Disease Guide ·Hyperthyroidism ·2026

 The Senior Cat Pre-Existing Trap

-Since hyperthyroidism primarily affects senior cats, many owners don't get insurance until symptoms appear — by then it's too late.
-Any elevated T4 noted in vet records before enrollment means all thyroid claims will be denied as pre-existing.
-Enroll your cat while young and healthy.
+Hyperthyroidism primarily affects senior cats.
+Many owners don't insure until symptoms appear-too late.
+Any elevated T4 in vet records before enrollment means thyroid claims denied as pre-existing.
+Enroll young and healthy.

 Red flag · Chronic condition